 My husband Jack and I are always on the lookout for casual pubs, and admittedly we're a bit picky about the ones we choose as "regular" hang-outs.
 At least three or four of our favorite beers must be available (preferably on tap), the seats must be comfortable (meaning whatever we sit on must have a back), the interior must have enough light that we can see the beer level in our glasses and -- last but hardly least -- the food must be delicious.

-es of the Amen Corner Sports Bar & Grill in Girard, Ohio.
+For all of these reasons, we're singing the praises of the Amen Corner Sports Bar & Grill in Girard, Ohio.
 No matter how often we stop here, each time I say to myself, "Self, you absolutely must come here more often."

 Let me be a bit more specific.
 First, the atmosphere is very casual; the front door opens into the bar "room," where there are a few booths and tables, a few TV sets and, of course, the bar.
 Walk toward the back to find a large dining room for those who prefer that option.
-The decor for the most part is golf-related; golf course flags hang from the
+The decor for the most part is golf-related; golf course flags hang from the walls, and there's lots of dark wood and complementary dark green all around the rooms.
+Even the menu has a golf theme; appetizers are listed under "Teeing Off," and salads have the heading "Greens."

 It's also a popular place; we usually go at off-peak hours just for this reason.
 Parking can be a bit bothersome as well -- it's really hard to find a spot on the street, but there's a lot behind the pub that has additional space.